MicrosoftDocs/mixed-reality/mixed-reality-docs/CONTRIBUTING.md

 >All the guidance for [editing](#editing-an-existing-article) and [creating](#creating-a-new-article) articles, and the [basics of editing Markdown](#markdown-basics), from above applies when using Visual Studio Code as well.

 1. Make sure your cloned fork is up-to-date with the official repo.
-   1. In a web browser, create a pull request to sync recent changes in MicrosoftDocs/mixed-reality to your fork (make sure the arrow is pointing the right way).
+   a.
+In a web browser, create a pull request to sync recent changes in MicrosoftDocs/mixed-reality to your fork (make sure the arrow is pointing the right way).
-   2. In Visual Studio Code, click the sync button to sync your freshly updated fork to the local clone.
+   b.
+In Visual Studio Code, click the sync button to sync your freshly updated fork to the local clone.
 2. Create or edit articles in your cloned repo using Visual Studio Code.
-   1. Edit one or more articles (add images to “images” folder if necessary).
+   a.
+Edit one or more articles (add images to “images” folder if necessary).
-   2. **Save** changes in **Explorer**.
+   b. **Save** changes in **Explorer**.

       ![Choose "Save all" in Explorer](images/explorer_save.png)
-   3. **Commit all** changes in **Source Control** (write commit message when prompted).
+   c. **Commit all** changes in **Source Control** (write commit message when prompted).

       ![Choose "Commit all" in Source Control](images/source_control_commit.png)
-   4. Click the **sync** button to sync your changes back to origin (your fork on GitHub).
+   d.
+Click the **sync** button to sync your changes back to origin (your fork on GitHub).

       ![Click the sync button](images/sync_back.png)
 3. In a web browser, create a pull request to sync new changes in your fork back to MicrosoftDocs/mixed-reality 'master' (make sure the arrow is pointing the correct way). **INSERT SAME PR IMAGE**